dfcheca/dfcheca.github.io/_posts/2024-09-12-product-symmetric-unimodal-polynomials.md

 2. <a id="Stanley1989"></a> Stanley, Richard P. (1989). *Log-Concave and Unimodal Sequences in Algebra, Combinatorics, and Geometry*.
 Annals of the New York Academy of Sciences, 576(1), 500-535. <a href="https://doi.org/10.1111/j.1749-6632.1989.tb16434.x" target="_blank">https://doi.org/10.1111/j.1749-6632.1989.tb16434.x</a>

 3. <a id="Scheuer2024"></a> Scheuer, Markus.
 (2024, September 8). *Proof review: The product of symmetric unimodal polynomials is again symmetric unimodal* [Question].
-AMathematics Stack Exchange. <a href="https://math.stackexchange.com/questions/4968513/" target="_blank">https://math.stackexchange.com/questions/4968513/</a>
+Mathematics Stack Exchange. <a href="https://math.stackexchange.com/questions/4968513/" target="_blank">https://math.stackexchange.com/questions/4968513/</a>